arangodb/arangodb/Documentation/Books/Manual/Administration/Cluster/README.md

 Multiple _replicas_ of the same _shard_ can never coexist on the same DBServer instance.

+## Moving / Rebalancing shards

+A _shard_ can be moved from a _DBServer_ to another, and the entire shard distribution can be rebalanced using the correponding buttons in the web [UI](../WebInterface/Cluster.md).

 ## Sharding

 For an introduction about _Sharding_ in Cluster, please refer to the